marco-schm/opensmtpd-filter-mimetype/README.md

-# OpenSMTPD MIME Whitelist Filter
+# Some Bugs: NO NOT USE ...
+OpenSMTPD MIME Whitelist Filter

 ## Project Description